 Protecting the personal information of individuals eligible to participate in City of Seattlesponsored benefit plans and programs is a priority for the Benefits and Deferred Compensation Units of the Seattle Department of Human Resources (SDHR).
 SDHR is compliant with the City of Seattle Privacy Policy.
-The Benefits and Deferred Compensation Units and our contracted vendors collect, retain and use personal information about City employees, retirees and their covered dependents for the purpose of offering and providing benefits, services and programs.
+The Benefits and Deferred Compensation Units and our contracted vendors collect, retain, and use personal information about City employees, retirees, and their covered dependents to offer and provide benefits, services, and programs.

 This notice outlines how SDHR handles the personal information of employees and retirees and their dependents for whom we administer benefits.
 It is only informational; no action is required.
-If you have questions regarding this notice, please email the Benefits Unit at benefits.unit@seattle.gov.
+If you have questions regarding this notice, please e-mail the Benefits Unit at benefits.unit@seattle.gov.